waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Update:** Switched to Garnet (Lv 28) vs Haunter (Lv 23).
 Using Ember (Slot 4) to deal neutral special damage.
 - **Battle Update:** Garnet hit Haunter with Ember.
 Haunter used Curse, cutting its HP in half and Cursing Garnet.
 Garnet will take residual damage.
 - **Strategy:** Haunter is low HP (Ember + Curse cost).
 Finishing it with another Ember.
+- **Battle Update:** Garnet is Cursed (losing 1/4 HP per turn) and accuracy lowered.
+Haunter is at half HP.
+Attempting to finish it with Ember.